haxtheweb/edtechjoker/draft-outline.md

 ### styles
 - Use DDD for the following via CSS variables.
 You can read about these here: https://haxtheweb.org/documentation/ddd
+  - example: `color: var(--ddd-theme-default-wonderPurple);` will get you the wonder purple color.
+Expand collapsible areas to see other CSS variables that you can leverage.
+DDD was made by a former IST 256 student as part of a semester independent study project!
 - The number should be a rather large font size.
 - the buttons should be next to each other but below the number
 - the buttons should have focus / hover states